 This has arguably been the most exciting new technology in recent years.
 Known by the brand names BodyTite/FaceTite and Renuvion, these radio frequency powered devices achieve skin contraction results previously only seen with surgery, but with less downtime and no sutures.

-How a non-surgical facelift with skin tightening works
+How a non-surgical facelift with tissue contraction works

 The technology is powered by radio frequency and goes by the name Radio Frequency Assisted Lipolysis (RFAL), non-surgical skin tightening, or sometimes simply non-surgical facelift.
 The terminology of skin tightening can be confusing, as there is both non-invasive skin tightening and minimally-invasive skin tightening.